slimgroup/JUDI.jl/docs/src/preconditioners.md

 ## Data preconditioners

 These preconditioners are design to act on the shot records (data).
 These preconditioners are indexable by source number so that working with a subset of shot is trivial to implement.
+Additionally, all [DataPreconditionner](@ref) are compatible with out-of-core JUDI objects such as `judiVector{SeisCon}` so that the preconditioner is only applied to single shot data at propagation time.

 ### Data topmute